jg10545/patchwork/docs/gui.md

 This step takes a few minutes to run on BigEarthNet.

 The **propagate labels** button initializes all the labels to 0.5 and then propagates labels following the procedure in the paper.
+On BigEarthNet it runs in a few seconds.

 ![](gui_propagate.png)